 - you are now responsible for a child of your own

-- you are now financially supporting yourself through Employment/Self Employment earnings; Taxable Social Security Benefits; Income Support/Income Based Employment or Support Allowance in your own name
+- you are now financially supporting yourself through employment/ self-employment earnings, taxable social security benefits or Income Support/ income-based Employment and Support Allowance in your own name

-- there has been a permanent drop in household income if one or both of your parents are deceased; one or both of your parents are now disabled or your household earnings or benefits have recently changed
+- there has been a permanent drop in household income if one or both of your parents have died/ one or both of your parents are now disabled or your household earnings or benefits have recently changed

 To get a change of circumstances form and guidance notes, or for further information, contact the EMA customer services team.

 You will need to provide original evidence to support your reassessment.

 You should apply for a reassessment as soon as your circumstances have changed.
 However at the very latest you must send your form and all requested evidence by 31 August or you will not be eligible for a reassessment.

 If you have already applied for EMA and feel that you should have allowable deductions subtracted from your household income you should complete Section 8, part D of the EMA application form.
 You will also be required to attach the evidence to support your reassessment and send this to the EMA Customer Services Team.